1953 Virginia gubernatorial election: Background

 For the previous five decades Virginia had almost completely disenfranchised its black and poor white populations through the use of a cumulative poll tax and literacy tests.
 So restricted was suffrage in this period that it has been calculated that a third of Virginia's electorate during the first half of the twentieth century comprised state employees and officeholders.
 This limited electorate allowed Virginian politics to be controlled for four decades by the Byrd Organization, as progressive "antiorganization" factions were rendered impotent by the inability of almost all their potential electorate to vote.
 Historical fusion with the “Readjuster” Democrats, defection of substantial proportions of the Northeast-aligned white electorate of the Shenandoah Valley and Southwest Virginia over free silver, and an early move towards a "lily white" Jim Crow party meant Republicans retained a small but permanent number of legislative seats and local offices in the western part of the state.

 From the 1940s the state's politics would be transformed by in-migration from the Northeast to Washington suburbs, which the preceding fall allowed the Republicans to win the state with a margin slightly exceeding their national one, and to elect three Congressmen.
 All this gave expectations of further GOP growth, especially considering the troubles the Organization had in the previous gubernatorial primary.
 The victory in a special election of loyal Byrd machine leader William M. Tuck produced debate whether that election was merely a repeat of 1928, as argued by The Daily Press in June or whether there was a major danger for the Democratic Party as suggested in April by The Evening Sun.
 Virginia's Republicans, however, were always hopeful that the election would not repeat that of 1929.
 After initially declining to run – with Nile Straughan of Fredericksburg the expected nominee – State Senator Theodore Roosevelt Dalton was unanimously nominated by the GOP on June 21.

 Campaign

-Dalton campaigned hard throughout the fall, arguing for such reforms as updated election laws, popular election of school boards, more funds for metal health and greater emphasis upon manufacturing.
+Dalton campaigned hard throughout the fall, arguing for such reforms as updated election laws, popular election of school boards, more funds for mental health and greater emphasis upon manufacturing.
 Dalton was widely questioned by his Byrd opponent on the poll tax issue, but a poll late in September showed that his reforms were widely supported by legislative candidates according to the Virginia League of Women Voters.

 The campaign would intensify in the final week of September, as Stanley became increasingly critical of Dalton's proposals.
 Later in October Senator Byrd would claim Dalton was running on a combination of failed bond plans from the neighbouring states of North Carolina and Maryland.